Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

-This research question investigates whether the predictive performance of the KUCLS for post-release bugs can be improved by integrating them with traditional code metrics.
-The underlying motivation is based on the hypothesis that combining diverse sets of features -- KUs and traditional code metrics -- can provide a more comprehensive understanding of the factors influencing post-release bugs.
-Such integration may enable the combined model to capture a wider range of predictive indicators, thereby enhancing its accuracy in identifying potential bugs.
+\textbf{Motivation.} This research question investigates whether the predictive performance of KUM for post-release defects can be improved by integrating them with traditional metrics.
+The underlying motivation is based on the hypothesis that combining diverse sets of features can provide a more comprehensive understanding of the factors influencing post-release defects.
+Such integration may enable the combined model to capture a wider range of predictive indicators, thereby enhancing its accuracy in identifying potential defects.